State Complaint Number for MLTC Problems - 1-866-712-7197

 All decisions by the plan as to which services to authorize and how much can be appealed.
 See Appeals & Greivances in Managed Long Term Care.

-Both federal regulations at 42 CFR 438.210 and the NYS DOH Model Contract for MLTC Plans (Appendix K - section 3.
+Both federal regulations at 42 CFR 438.210 (amended in 2016 effective in NYS May 1, 2018) and the NYS DOH Model Contract for MLTC Plans (Appendix K - section 3.
 "Service Authorizations) dictate the deadlines for the plan to give you a decision when you request new services or an increase in existing services, such as home care.

 A Prior Authorization is a request by the Enrollee or provider on Enrollee’s behalf for a new service (whether for a new authorization period or within an existing authorization period) or a request to change a service as determined in the plan of care for a new authorization period.